JavierPDev/AudioTime/README.md

 # Run end-to-end tests in production mode.
 Slower than dev but more accurate for end user experience.
 npm run test.e2e.prod
 ```

-###### Known Issues

-* Foundation CSS is loaded after app-specific CSS.
-[This is a common problem with webpack and some its loaders/plugins](https://github.com/webpack/webpack/issues/215).